Hirschfeld Attraction Scale (Dual-Bar Model)

 In 1896, Magnus Hirschfeld published *Sappho und Sokrates* under the pseudonym Th.
 Ramien.
 Buried inside it was something that didn't exist before: the first quantified sexual orientation scale.

 Hirschfeld's design was simple but ahead of its time.
-Instead of a single line, he used two independent bars — one for same-sex attraction, one for opposite-sex attraction — each rated 1 to 10.
+Instead of a single line, he used two independent bars — one for same-sex attraction, one for opposite-sex attraction — each rated on a 1-10 scale.
 That two-dimensional approach wouldn't resurface in mainstream research until Storms' EROS model in 1980, 84 years later.

 The Dual-Bar Model